thesandeepcodes/queue-management/backend/README.md

-# Endpoints
+# Endpoints - Queue Management System

-Here is the brief description of the API routes for this Queue Management Project.
-Please make sure to read it!
+A RESTful API for managing events, queues, and guest check-ins with admin control and analytics.

+---

 ## 🔐 `/auth` – Authentication Routes

 ### `POST /auth/register`

-**Description:** Registers a new admin.
+Registers a new admin user.

 **Request Body:**